Seashells in the Desert

-Imagine that we are hiking in California’s blazing desert, 100 miles from the Pacific coastline.
+Imagine that we're hiking in California’s blazing desert, 100 miles from the Pacific coastline.
 Imagine the huge mountains and the winding canyons that would surround us.
 Cacti dot the sandy landscape.
-What is the last thing you would expect us to find?
+What's the last thing you would expect us to find?
 Seashells!
 Yet find them we will: in dried out washes, on an ancient shell reef, in canyon walls.

-We could also search America’s Great Plains, more than 1000 miles east of where we’re hiking.
+We could also search America’s Great Plains, more than 1,000 miles east of where we’re hiking.
 Any chance we might find seashells there, in the middle of the continent?
 You bet.
-The shells provide evidence of an ancient sea the Western Interior Seaway that existed in what is now America’s Heartland.
+The shells provide evidence of an ancient sea the Western Interior Seaway that existed in what's now America’s Heartland.
 Referring to an exploration of the California desert in 1776, Father Pedro Font wrote:

 Geological forces thrust the reef upward out of an ancient sea while the surrounding mountain ranges were forming.
-Another great spot in Anza Borrego State Park to search for ancient seashells is Split Mountain, where you will discover huge canyon walls, anticlinal folds (strata that dip in opposite directions from a common crest), and fossilized oyster shell reefs.
-You will also find a spectacular seasonal wash called Fish Creek Wash.
+Another great spot in Anza Borrego State Park to search for ancient seashells is Split Mountain, where you'll discover huge canyon walls, anticlinal folds (strata that dip in opposite directions from a common crest), and fossilized oyster shell reefs.
+You'll also find a spectacular seasonal wash called Fish Creek Wash.
 The north fork of the wash has several tributaries with names such as Oyster Shell and Mollusk Wash.
 The clay hills surrounding these washes are loaded with fossilized shells.

-In the desert areas south of the Anza Borrego State Park lie still other geologic formations rich in fossils, for instance the Imperial Formation in the Fish Creek and Coyote Mountains.
+In the desert areas south of Anza Borrego State Park lie still other geologic formations rich in fossils, for instance the Imperial Formation in the Fish Creek and Coyote Mountains.
 Just outside the village of Ocotillo, Fossil Canyon’s sandstone and mudstone walls reveal veins of white shell fossils and pieces of coral.
-What’s unique about this formation is that the coral is of a variety that is found in the Atlantic, rather than the Pacific, Ocean.
+What’s unique about this formation is the coral – it's of a variety found in the Atlantic, rather than the Pacific, Ocean.